 The CU Resin is used for the separation of Cu and is based on a Cu selective extraction system.

 The extraction behaviour of the CU Resin towards a number of elements in three different acids at varying acid concentrations is presented here.

 Overall the resin shows high selectivity for Cu over all tested cations including Ni and Zn.
 Cu uptake is generally high at pH values greater than 2 while it can be easily eluted with mineral acids of elevated concentrations.
+Accordingly it is well suited for liquid target work.
+For Cu separation from solid Ni targets on the other hand the TK201 Resin is more suitable.

-Further the resin shows high robustness against interference of elevated amounts of Zn and Ni, even at 1 g of Zn or Ni per g of CU Resin employed the $D_w$ [Cu] remains greater than 1000.
+Further the resin shows high robustness against interference of elevated amounts of Zn and Ni, even at 1g of Zn or Ni per g of CU Resin employed the D_w (Cu) remains greater than 1000.

-A simple and fast method for the separation of Cu from irradiated targets was developed by Dirks. et al. allowing to obtain highly pure Cu in a very small volume (1 - 1.5 mL) in less then 10 min using a vacuum assisted separation setup.
+A simple and fast method for the separation of Cu from irradiated targets was developed by Dirks. et al. allowing to obtain highly pure Cu in a very small volume in less then 10 min.